AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/SdsStreamExtra.md

 SdsStream metadata is represented as a dictionary of string keys and associated string values.
 It can be used to associate additional information with a stream.
 SdsStream tags are represented as a list of strings.
 Tags can be used to categorize or denote special attributes of streams.
+The SdsStream Metadata API And SdsStream Tags API do not accept the search query parameter in their respective Get calls.
+However, stream tags and metadata can be used as criteria in search query strings to return SdsStream results with the [Stream](xref:sdsStreams) API.

 SdsStream Metadata API
 ---------------------